vahithanoglu/vaha-localdb/README.md

 ##### Is there any implementation of it?
 For now, there are two implementations of this library.
-- An implementation powered by [org.xerial.sqlite-jdbc](https://github.com/xerial/sqlite-jdbc) for desktop platforms can be found on [vaha-localdb-sqlite](https://github.com/vahithanoglu/vaha-localdb-sqlite).
+- An implementation dependent to [org.xerial.sqlite-jdbc](https://github.com/xerial/sqlite-jdbc) for desktop platforms can be found on [vaha-localdb-sqlite](https://github.com/vahithanoglu/vaha-localdb-sqlite).
 - An implementation powered natively for Android platform can be found on [vaha-localdb-android](https://github.com/vahithanoglu/vaha-localdb-android).

 ##### Example.java (business logic independent of platforms)